 The ZIO motherboard is accessed through a USB serial interface.
 The ZIO USB serial driver is available in kernel since version 2.6.34.

-Plug the ZIO Motherboard into the USB port. dmesg
+Plug the ZIO Motherboard into the USB port. dmesg should report that

 name should be used to communicate with the board.
 The exact device

-filename can be obtained using dmesg
+filename can be obtained using dmesg.
+A sample listing is shown

-below, where the device file name is indicated as ttyACM0
+below, where the device file name is indicated as ttyACM0.

 $ dmesg | tail